easyuidev/status/README.md

-# status
+# The Easy UI status page

-The Easy UI status page
+Can be seen on [status.easyui.dev](https://status.easyui.dev)